Time Out says

 Shia LaBeouf purges the demons of his past in a boldly styled piece of autobiographical self-examination.

-With the profoundly confessional Honey Boy, Shia LaBeouf comes out of his performative shell of paper bags and bizarre stunts.
-An honest reconciliation with his troubled past as an abused child and toxic adult—it was written by LaBeouf as an assignment in rehab, where he was sent in 2017 upon his arrest for DUI—Honey Boy is both a healing self-appraisal and a cinematic public apology from someone seeking a fresh start.
-It’s an admittedly grueling yet cumulatively disarming effort, one that’s been entrusted to the right directorial hands: Weaving together two separate timelines, filmmaker Alma Har’el (of the arty documentaries Bombay Beach and LoveTrue) gives LaBeouf’s vulnerable exercise a purposely unruly shape, mapping the chaos of addiction with guts and style.
+With the confessional Honey Boy, Shia LaBeouf comes out of his performative shell of paper bags and bizarre stunts.
+A reconciliation with his troubled past as an abused child and toxic adult—it was written by LaBeouf as an assignment in rehab, where he was sent in 2017 upon his arrest for DUI—Honey Boy is both a healing self-appraisal and a public apology from someone seeking a fresh start.
+It’s an admittedly grueling yet disarming effort, one that’s been entrusted to the right directorial hands: Weaving together two separate timelines, filmmaker Alma Har’el (of the arty documentaries Bombay Beach and LoveTrue) gives LaBeouf’s vulnerable exercise an unruly shape, mapping the chaos of addiction with guts and style.

 Cast and crew

 We've found 5 movie theaters showing 'Honey Boy'